(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-Think about your need for life insurance, get quotes, and make sure you’re covered.
+Consider your need for life insurance, get quotes, and ensure you're covered.
 If you qualify, you may even be able to get low-cost life insurance without a physical exam.

-Seek advice from a legal professional and make sure you have a will and other relevant estate planning documents created to protect your loved ones and your final wishes.
+Seek advice from a legal professional and ensure you have a will and other relevant estate planning documents created to protect your loved ones and your final wishes.

-Financial Fear #7 – I’ll get divorced and not have enough money
+Financial Fear #7 – Getting divorced and not having enough money

-It’s no surprise that divorce is expensive.
-And there’s a good chance you know someone who’s financial health suffered from getting divorced.
-Both parties spend thousands of dollars on attorneys hoping to avoid financial mistakes – unless they opt for a lower-cost solution like divorce mediation.
+It's no surprise that divorce is expensive.
+And there's a good chance you know someone whose financial health suffered from divorce.

-When you get divorced, you’ll have to take a serious look at your income, expenses, and budget.
-You may need to look at different housing options when your marriage breaks up too.
+You may also need to look at different housing options when your marriage breaks up.

 If you are going to be living on one income instead of two, you may have to change your lifestyle so you can pay your bills and not run out of money.